 The Standards Committee is comprised of two co-chairs, fifteen voting members from industry, three non-voting members and support from Apptio as the technical advisor and the TBM Council:

 - Gboyega Adebayo (Gboyega Adebayo), Business Analyst/Lead TBM, Fannie Mae

 - Anthony Agent (Tony Agent), Director TBM, Marriott

 - Tanya Arthur (Tanya Arthur), Associate CIO & VP ITS Business Operations, Catholic Health Services

 - Arthur Borges (Arthur Borges), TBM Office Manager, ExxonMobil

 - David Draper (David Draper), SVP - IT Reporting and Planning, BB&T

-- Mary Griffin (Mary Griffin), Business Financial Officer, MasterCard
+- Mary Griffin (The specified item was not found.), Business Financial Officer, MasterCard

 - Lee Jaffe (Lee Jaffe), Sr. Director Finance/Controller, ADP